Indian court revokes ban on Uber in New Delhi

-NEW DELHI, July 8 (Reuters) - A Delhi court on Wednesday revoked a government ban imposed on online taxi firm Uber Technologies, clearing the way for the U.S.-based company to operate in the capital city and reapply for a licence.
+NEW DELHI (Reuters) - A Delhi court on Wednesday revoked a government ban imposed on online taxi firm Uber Technologies, clearing the way for the U.S.-based company to operate in the capital city and reapply for a license.

-Uber was banned in New Delhi last December after one of its drivers was accused of rape.
-The authorities rejected Uber’s licence application last month and started impounding its vehicles, citing a violation of the ban.
+Uber [UBER.UL] was banned in New Delhi last December after one of its drivers was accused of rape.
+The authorities rejected Uber’s license application last month and started impounding its vehicles, citing a violation of the ban.

 “Uber can now ply on Delhi roads,” government lawyer Naushad Ahmad Khan told Reuters.
 “It, however, has been asked to appear before the competent transport authority to pursue the application.”

-Uber approached a court to challenge the government’s decision to reject their licence application after local rival Ola won a similar reprieve.
+Uber approached a court to challenge the government’s decision to reject their license application after local rival Ola won a similar reprieve.

 Uber welcomed the court’s directive on Wednesday.
 “We are committed to working with the government to develop a regulatory framework that encourages innovation,” said Gagan Bhatia, the company’s general manager in Delhi.